-Findings Response C. CONTINUUM OF HEALTH CARE SERVICES References: ACA CJS 1-2A-14, 1-4C-01, 1-4C-03, 1-4C-04, 1-4C-06, 1-4C-07, 1-4C-08, 1-4C-09 ICP14, HCP20, HCP41, HCP42, HCP46, HCP33, HCP22, HCP34, HCP16, HCP7, HCP30, AM-(D-04, 1-4D-06, Dept. Regs.
-IS-D-2, HP13, V-C-001 Access to Care/Clinical Services (MANDATORY) At the time of admission/intake, all offenders are informed about procedures to access health services, including any copay requirements, as well as procedures for submitting grievances.
+Findings Response C. CONTINUUM OF HEALTH CARE SERVICES References: ACA CJS 1-2A-14, 1-4C-01, 1-4C-03, 1-4C-04, 1-4C-06, 1-4C-07, 1-4C-08, 1-4C-09, 1-4C-10, 1-4C-13, 1-4C-15, 1-4D-01, 1-4D-03, 1-4D-04, 1-4D-06, Dept. Regs.
+IS-D-2, HP13, HCP14, HCP20, HCP41, HCP42, HCP46, HCP33, HCP22, HCP34, HCP16, HCP7, HCP30, AM-C-4, OP-C-9, AM-I-4 IV-C-001 Access to Care/Clinical Services (MANDATORY) At the time of admission/intake, all offenders are informed about procedures to access health services, including any copay requirements, as well as procedures for submitting grievances.
 Medical care is not denied based on an offender's ability to pay.
 The facility has a designated health authority with responsibility for health care services.
 The health authority is the health administrator or agency responsible for the provision of health care services at an institution; the responsible physician may be the health authority.
-When the health authority is other than a obhysician, final clinical judgments rest with a single, designated, responsible physician.
-Written policy, procedure, and practice provide for the delivery of health care services, including nedical, mental health, dental and behavioral health services under the control of a designated health care authority who shall be a physician or a licensed or registered health care provider or health agency.
+When the health authority is other than a physician, final clinical judgments rest with a single, designated, responsible physician. • Written policy, procedure, and practice provide for the delivery of health care services, including Compliant -Offenders receive all necessary information on accessing health care services, and co-Pay Requirement.
+Health care services are contracted through Turn Key and Provides a wide range of services.
+They have Nursing staff is at facility 24/7 medical, mental health, dental and behavioral health services under the control of a designated health care authority who shall be a physician or a licensed or registered health care provider or health agency.
 Access to these services shall be unimpeded in the sense that correctional staff should not approve or disapprove offender requests for services in accordance with the facility's health care plan.
-Oral health services include access to diagnostic x-rays, treatment of dental bain, development of individual treatment plans, extractions of non-restorable teeth, and referral Compliant- Offenders are informed during the intake process of medical services.
-Offenders have access to medical , dental, mental health.
-Fees are listed in the handbook. o a dental specialist, including an oral surgeon.
+Oral health services include access to diagnostic x-rays, treatment of dental pain, development of individual treatment plans, extractions of non-restorable teeth, and referral to a dental specialist, including an oral surgeon.
 Specialty non primary clinical services are covered by DPS&C. The requests shall be submitted by the facility staff using the software provided by DPS&C. In accordance with La.
 R.S.
 15:831, DPS&C offenders may be assessed a co-payment for receiving medical or dental treatment, including prescription or nonprescription drugs.
-The co- payment fee schedule shall be approved by the DPS&C. Such fee schedule for DPS&C offenders noused in local jail facilities shall not exceed the DPS&C approved rate in accordance with Department Regulation HCP14, unless prior approval has been granted by the Secretary of the DPS&C. DPS&C offenders may be required to file a claim with his/her private medical or health care nsurer, or any public medical assistance program, under which he/she is covered and from which he offender may make a claim for payment or reimbursement of the cost of any such medical reatment.
+The co-payment fee schedule shall be approved by the DPS&C. Such fee schedule for DPS&C offenders housed in local jail facilities shall not exceed the DPS&C approved rate in accordance with Department Regulation HCP14, unless prior approval has been granted by the Secretary of the DPS&C. DPS&C offenders may be required to file a claim with his/her private medical or health care insurer, or any public medical assistance program, under which he/she is covered and from which the offender may make a claim for payment or reimbursement of the cost of any such medical treatment.
 Visual Inspection: Documentation that offenders are informed about health care and the grievance system, a health record, medical copayment fee schedule.
-IV-C-002 Adequate Equipment and Supplies (MANDATORY) Adequate equipment and supplies for medical services are provided as determined by the health Compliant- Facility has a supply of medical equipment and supplies on care authority and are in working order.
+IV-C-002 Adequate Equipment and Supplies (MANDATORY) Adequate equipment and supplies for medical services are provided as determined by the health care authority and are in working order.
 This includes but is not limited to the following; automatic external defibrillators (AEDs) available and in working order, a stock of first aid supplies for the treatment of minor injuries, ambu bag, and a cut down tool.
-Visual Inspection: Photos hand.
+Compliant Visual Inspection: Photos accordance with IV-C-004.